-Before I came to india, I pictured saris as special occasion-wear – fancy, nice, and expensive.
-Now I know better. “work saris” are sold for as little as 99 rupees (just over $2).
+Before I came to India, I pictured saris as special occasion-wear – fancy, nice, and expensive.
+Now I know better.
+“Work saris” are sold for as little as 99 rupees (just over $2).
 Weddings, church attendance, and holidays bring out fancy wear for all women, but the every day use of saris varies.

 To broadly generalize, saris are worn in very cheap materials by very poor women…